Written by

 Charting the Future of Dignified, Individualized Healthcare

 We all want technology to work for us.
-In fact, we readily assume as much being the standard default in our daily lives and even take for granted that innovation drives the adoption of new tech, and vice-versa.
+We readily assume as much being the standard default in our daily lives and even take for granted that innovation drives the adoption of new tech and vice-versa.
 The proof may be in your hand right now as you read this.

-In closing, the intersection of healthcare, data science, and spatial intelligence is unlocking new avenues of insight and efficiency for every stakeholder, every day.
-From personalized healthcare analytics to assist individuals and their providers make better, more effective choices and informed decisions, to data-driven insights applicable across a large payer or provider ecosystem, helping build or “bake in” efficiencies absent from their current business models — a growing number of cutting-edge industry leaders and conscientious healthcare professionals understand what is literally “hiding” in plain sight: location data truly is healthcare data.
+In closing, the intersection of healthcare, data science, and spatial intelligence is unlocking new avenues of insight and efficiency for every stakeholder every day.
+From personalized healthcare analytics to assist individuals and their providers in making better, more effective choices and informed decisions to data-driven insights applicable across a large payer or provider ecosystem, helping build or “bake in” efficiencies absent from their current business models — a growing number of cutting-edge industry leaders and conscientious healthcare professionals understand what is literally “hiding” in plain sight: location data truly is healthcare data.

 Location data is